 The amount of money that is invested in the Medicare and Medicaid programs makes them ripe for fraud, but attempts to procure unauthorized benefits are not limited to patients.
 Numerous state and federal governmental agencies regularly review records as part of investigations into Medicare or Medicaid fraud committed by providers or insurers.

 Were you denied Medicare or Medicaid benefits or do you suspect that your healthcare provider or insurer may be engaging in Medicare or Medicaid fraud?
-Contact Germain Law Group as soon as possible.
+Contact Germain Law Group, P.A. as soon as possible.

 Tampa insurance attorney Michael B. Germain represents clients in Pasco County, Pinellas County, Brevard County, Hillsborough County, Manatee County, and many other surrounding areas.